-Schools operating as nutrition hubs help children access the nutrition they need throughout the year by operating all available federal child nutrition programs—school breakfast, lunch, and afterschool and summer meals.
+Schools operating as Nutrition Hubs help children access the nutrition they need throughout the year by operating all available federal child nutrition programs—school breakfast, lunch, afterschool and summer meals.
 This strategy also provides school nutrition departments with a financial management solution: increasing revenue, optimizing staff time and maximizing operational efficiencies.

-Our Schools as Nutrition Hubs: The Business Savvy Strategy to Reduce Childhood Hunger Brief and Schools as Nutrition Hubs: The Business Savvy Strategy to Reduce Childhood Hunger Report, developed in partnership with the School Nutrition Foundation, highlight the benefits and strategies of operating school nutrition hubs from successful school nutrition professionals.
-Watch this Make Your School a Nutrition Hub video to hear testimonials directly from school nutrition directors who have successfully implemented nutrition hubs models.
+Our Schools as Nutrition Hubs: The Business Savvy Strategy to Reduce Childhood Hunger Brief and Schools as Nutrition Hubs: The Business Savvy Strategy to Reduce Childhood Hunger Report, developed in partnership with the School Nutrition Foundation (SNF), highlight the benefits and strategies of operating School Nutrition Hubs from successful school nutrition professionals.
+Watch this Make Your School a Nutrition Hub video to hear testimonials directly from school nutrition directors who have successfully implemented Nutrition Hubs models.

 Use the searchable Community Eligibility Database to determine which schools are available in your state and district.
 The USDA resource Perceived Barriers to CEP Implementation and Webinar: Making “Cents” of CEP at a 40-50% ISP can help you address challenges and successfully adopt CEP at your school or district.

 Our Three Meals a Day guide provides information, tips and ideas based on interviews conducted with ten school nutrition directors from across the country.
 This Supper Makes Sense flyer presents an overview of the afterschool meals program, its benefits and the financial benefits.
 Both resources can help you think through implementing an afterschool meals program at your school.